Python Basics

 elif condition_2:

-# if condition_1 is false and condition_2 is true
+# code if condition_1 is false and condition_2 is true

 else: